maxschulmeister/react-tailwind-grid-viewer/README.md

-# GridViewer
+# react-tailwind-grid-viewer

-**react-tailwind-grid-viewer** is a React component that provides a visual overlay for displaying and debugging grid layouts in your application, defined by tailwind classes.
+A React component that provides a visual overlay for displaying and debugging grid layouts in your application, defined by tailwind classes.

 ## Features